tasuren/lowrapper/README.md

 You can install lowrapper by running this command.
 `pip install lowrapper`

+If you want asynchronous lowrapper, you can get this by running this command.
+`pip install lowrapper[asynchronous]` or `pip install aiohttp`

 ## FAQs
 **Q: I want to hit an endpoint that changes dynamically.**
 **A:** You can hit this by using like dictionary as follows.